pxwg/phonograph.nvim/README.md

 This note-taking plugin is still under development, and there are many features that need to be completed.
 Here are some features I consider important:

-* Use an SQLite database instead of a self-built database to better achieve data IO(⭐very important!);
+* Use an SQLite database instead of a self-built database to better achieve data IO (⭐very important!
+Finished with [sqlite.lua](https://github.com/kkharji/sqlite.lua) in beta branch [phonograph: sqlite_re](https://github.com/pxwg/phonograph.nvim/tree/sqlite_re), may have some bugs);

 * Automatically update the reading state database following the current file format to ensure that the reading state can be correctly tracked when restructuring note files (tracking reading state deletion: ✅; tracking reading state restructuring: ❌);